Joint Practices for Security in Agile DevelopmentStarted in December 2020

 Conclusion at the end of the Explore phase: the team came to the conclusion that participating in the activities of a DevSecOps community can be one of the best ways of guaranteeing a high level of engagement.
 Although several excellent DevSecOps communities already exist, the project team realized that no community offers a level of consolidated and confidential collaboration among Financial Organizations, comparable with what already exists within the PCSI framework.

-This added value of the PCSI framework was the driver for pitching the idea of creating of a PCSI DevSecOps Community in the PoC phase of the project.
-Within the PCSI DevSecOps Community, experts and security champions from any of the PCSI core partner organizations will have the chance to experience and collaborate on DevSecOps themes beyond the border of their own organization.
-First themes could be security testing in CI/CD pipelines and metrics for assessing the impact and benefits of security-related activities in DevSecOps.
+Proof of Concept phase & Pilot phase: the added value of the PCSI framework was the driver for pitching the idea of creating of a PCSI DevSecOps Community in the PoC phase of the project.
+Within the PCSI DevSecOps Community, experts and security champions from any of the PCSI core partner organizations had the chance to experience and collaborate on DevSecOps themes beyond the border of their own organization.
+The community meetings saw the participation of security experts from ABN AMRO, Achmea, ING, and TNO.
+Three topics were discussed across a series of six meetings in total: "Security Champions and how to engage them", and the security testing principles "SAST" and "DAST".
+During the Proof-of-Concept & Pilot phase, the community building for SecDevOps proved itself as a very good idea, capable of addressing an obvious need, and worth trying to exploit out of the PCSI process.

 This project is part of the trend